Be a Caretagious Company

+By coordinating an easy, enjoyable experience for your company and employees.
+We plan and equip your company with the tools necessary to bless a homeowner, promoting your company as a caring business.
+With only a $500 tax-deductible donation to Somebody Cares Tampa Bay (SCTB), your organization can adopt the project of your choice.
+Incidental items, such as tools for painting and minor repairs, can be supplied by SCTB.
 Some projects do require additional supplies to be donated by the adopting team, such as lumber for a carpentry project, but our team is also doing its best to procure donations-in-kind to meet those project needs.

-For our company, it was a powerful bonding event.
+“For our company, it was a powerful bonding event.
 A diverse mix of folks from many levels of our company volunteered to work together with the common goal of helping needy people in our community.
 When management and people from all levels of the company worked side by side, hammering, digging, lifting, and mixing sweat for such a worthy cause, we felt a meaningful and rarely experienced way to connect.
-I would encourage CEOs to embrace this as an effective and non-threatening way to lift up compassion as an appreciated workplace value.
+I would encourage CEOs to embrace this as an effective and non-threatening way to lift up compassion as an appreciated workplace value.”

 In May 2015, Wells Fargo Advisors of Trinity adopted a home in New Port Richey.
 A team of 18 volunteers came together and painted the home of Sanford, a 77-year-old disabled veteran.
 The team purchased the materials to paint his patio and sidewalk and then added yard trim and rocks to beautify his flower beds and complete the makeover.
 Finally, they hung an American flag on the side of the house in honor of his service.
 Wells Fargo also presented Somebody Cares Tampa Bay with a check in an effort to continue helping other homeowners in need.
 Way to go, Wells Fargo Advisors of Trinity!
 Thank you for being a great example of a “Caretagious” Business.